Study Russian Online

 IV.
 Personal pronouns

-a) Listen and repeat the following Russian pronouns:
+a) Learn the following Russian pronouns:

 мы